Tag: stakeholder presentations

 Mary Beth Hazeldine is the Owner & Managing Director of Winning Presentations.
 The 8-second approval that opens this article is real—and that colleague’s approach became the foundation for how she now teaches decision slide structure.

-With 24 years at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank—where decision slides determined funding, strategy, and careers—she’s written hundreds of decision presentations and taught the format to executives across global organisations.
+With 25 years at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank—where decision slides determined funding, strategy, and careers—she’s written hundreds of decision presentations and taught the format to senior professionals across financial services, consulting, and technology.

 Book a discovery call | View services